-Down below, I’ve created a list from everything that can be used by the search engine for CRO tool.
+Down below, I’ve created a list of everything that can be used by the search engine for CRO tool.

 If you have any suggestions to add, hit me up!
 But these are the basics content types we’ve got in the CRO tool.

-Being able to give back the best search results we’ll need to prioritize what points we would give to the different types of content rated from 0 to 9.
+To be able to give back the best search results, we’ll need to prioritize what points we would give to the different types of content rated from 0 to 9.

 |Title of theory||High||9|